REPLASTE/ML-Model-Development/README.md

 ## REPLASTE

-This application can detect and classify various plastic waste items using computer vision and a Convolutional Neural Network (CNN) model.
+This application can detect and classify various plastic waste items using computer vision and a Convolutional Neural Network (CNN) model, specifically MobileNetV2.
+MobileNetV2's efficiency and accuracy enable real-time analysis, even on devices with limited processing power.
 By integrating this AI-powered recognition capability into the app, we can offer users real-time guidance on the appropriate recycling or disposal methods for each type of plastic.
 This will empower individuals to make more informed decisions and develop sustainable waste management habits.